viktoriussuwandi/Demographic-Data-Analyzer/README.md

 #### Solution running on :
 https://replit.com/@ViktoriusSuwand/Demographic-Data-Analyzer

 This is the complete Demographic Data Analyzer project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer
+Instructions for building the project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer

 ### Some of additional features :